john-deng/mockservices/README.md

-# solar-mock-app
+# Mockservices

-solar-mock-app is an all in one app that build for testing Microservices on BareMetal, Docker, Kubernetes, or Service Mesh, the key features of this app is that you can deploy as many apps as possible with just a single binary file or docker image, then you can get hundreds or thousands microservices for testing.
+Mockservices is an all in one app that build for testing Microservices on BareMetal, Docker, Kubernetes, or Service Mesh, the key features of this app is that you can deploy as many apps as possible with just a single binary file or docker image, then you can get hundreds or thousands microservices for testing.
 You can specify any to any HTTP request. e.g. starting two apps named order and product, sending HTTP requests from order, you will get a mock response.

 As for the Service Mesh testing, sometimes we want to do fault injection to the app which response the real error code, all you have to do is set specific headers, you will get the result.